fire/discourse-k8s/README.md

 # Tutorial for Discourse Deployment on k8s

+## Chibifire.com Edition

+This is the Chibifire.com edition.

-## Why I want to deploy discourse on k8s?
+## Why deploy discourse on k8s?

 1. We have a cluster for some random tools / staging deployment already.
 So it is actually cheaper to deploy on the existing cluster for a internal discourse
-2. My team use k8s a lot lately, although I haven't been doing any realy technical work for last few years, I still wanna learn something new.
+2. My team use k8s a lot lately, although I haven't been doing any technical work for last few years, I still want to learn something new.

 ## Why and what is this tutorial about?

 * There are no complete tutorial online for deploy discourse
-* This tutorial and sample config below, deploy single discourse web-server, connects to postgreSQL and redis server, and assume you're using Google Cloud Registry and gcePersistentDisk.
+* This tutorial and sample config below, deploy single discourse web-server, connects to PostgreSQL and Redis server, and assume you're using Google Cloud Registry and gcePersistentDisk.

 So here begin: